 • Fitting in well with a person’s needs, activities, and plans

-• Involving little trouble or effort
+• Involving little trouble or effort with stock trading

 • Situated so as to allow easy access to